 How to Cook with Truffles

 So now you know what truffles are, you'll want to know how to use them in cooking.
 Chefs have been experimenting for years in an attempt to find the perfect truffle-based recipe.
 While a lot of progress has been made, there is still no single defined way to use a truffle.
 Traditionally, black winter truffles have been used when roasting meat and poultry.
 But, there is also a school of thought that is totally against the idea of cooking a truffle.
 Many chefs will cook their dishes entirely and then simply shave some truffle on to the top.

 Tip: store your truffles with cooking ingredients to infuse them with the scent

 Generally, the best thing to do with truffles is to infuse the products you want to use with its scent.
 For example, if you store your truffle with eggs you will find that the eggs are then perfumed with the smell of truffle.
 This will give your next omelette an added layer of deliciousness.
 Similarly, if you put your truffle into a bag of Arborio rice you will be able to make mouth-watering, truffle-infused risotto.

 A nice French truffle risotto

 If you would like to go truffle hunting in France in the winter or summer season, we can include this in tours of Burgundy, Dordogne or Provence.
+We know the truffle hunters personally and know that they will offer you an unforgettable experience.
 We are happy to offer advice on where to go and where to eat the finest French truffles.